 ‘How far do you want us to turn back?’ they asked.

 ‘Back to where my arrow falls.’ the general replied steadily.

 ‘Ok, we agree.
 Let us then see how far it will fly.’

 General Fubo climbed up to the Fubo Hill and shot his arrow, which flew a distance of three hills till it landed on the field from which the offenders had originally come.
 The offenders retreated as agreed.
 From then on, the rock was known as ‘Sword-Testing’ in honor of the valiant general.

 Geographically speaking, the rift belongs to the terrane of limestone.
 Streams flow along it and cause corrosion, and a rift was thus formed.
 Today, since there is no more corrosion, the pillar cannot produce any deposits, and the rock will retain its odd shape forever.

 Connecting with the Pearl-Returning Cave, the Thousand-Buddha Cave lies hidden in the hill.
 It has three levels with a total area of 133 square meters (159 square yards).
 Visitors climbing up along the winding stairs will find themselves attracted to the 239 statues of Buddha in 36 enshrines from the later Tang Dynasty situated on the upper level, along with mural paintings from the Song Dynasty (960-1279).

 All of the artworks bear exquisite carvings.
 Among them, a curiosity can be found – a painting of Mi Fu(米芾), a renowned artist, done by the artist himself, because few of Mi Fu’s works are intact today.

-Our Off the Beaten Track Day Tour (Private Tour) showcases visitors some of the Off the Beaten track highlights and attractions within Yangshuo.
-This tour is recommended for visitors staying in Yangshuo who are interested in getting off-the-beaten track and…explore
+Off the Beaten Track Yangshuo Tour showcases visitors some of the hidden, off the beaten track highlights and attractions within Yangshuo.
+This tour is recommended for visitors staying in Yangshuo who are interested in getting off-the-beaten track and experiencing a…explore